efuzy/efuzy/docs/src/pages/start/how-to-use-vue.md

 ```

 ## Handling Vue Events
-You will notice throughout the documentation that some Quasar components have a section called "Vue Events". **Do not confuse** these Vue events with the [Global Event Bus](/options/global-event-bus) as these two have nothing in common.
+You will notice throughout the documentation that some Efuzy components have a section called "Vue Events". **Do not confuse** these Vue events with the [Global Event Bus](/options/global-event-bus) as these two have nothing in common.

 Example of "Vue Events":